worldremaker/Integration-Notepad-with-FOnline-SDK/README.md

-# Integration Notepad with FOnline: Aftertimes SDK
+# Integration Notepad with FOnline: Aftertimes S3 and FOnline: Reloaded S4 SDKs

 ### Important!
 From 3rd revision it's related to FOnline: Aftertimes S3 only!
+From 24th revision it's also related to FOnline: Reloaded S4 (WIP)!

 ## Preparing
 1. Download and install the latest Notepad++ release from here: https://notepad-plus-plus.org/